imminfo/tcr/README.md

 tcR
 ===

-tcR is a platform designed for TCR repertoire data analysis in R after preprocessing data with tools for CDR3 extraction and gene segments aligning (MiTCR, MiGEC, ImmunoSEQ, IMSEQ, etc.).
+tcR is a platform designed for TCR repertoire data analysis in R after preprocessing data with tools for CDR3 extraction and gene segments aligning (MiTCR, MiXCR, MiGEC, ImmunoSEQ, IMSEQ, etc.).
 With the power and flexibility of R language and procedures supported by tcR users can perform advanced statistical analysis of TCR repertoires.
+Despite that tcR was designed with TCR repertoires in mind, it also could be used in Immunoglobulin (Ig) repertoire data analysis.
 The package was published in BMC Bioinformatics:

 [Nazarov et al., tcR: an R package for T cell receptor repertoire advanced data analysis](http://www.biomedcentral.com/1471-2105/16/175)